pachterlab/seqspec/docs/SEQSPEC_TOOL.md

 - optionally, `-o OUT` can be used to write the output to a file.
 - optionally, `--rev` can be set to return the 3'->5' index.
 - optionally, `-t TOOL` returns the indices in the format specified by the tool.
 One of:
+  - `chromap`: emit barcode and genomic ranges in chromap `--read-format` syntax
   - `kb`: `kallisto`/`kb count` `-x TECHNOLOGY` ([format](https://pachterlab.github.io/kallisto/manual#:~:text=will%20accept%20a-,string,-specifying%20a%20new)) requires a barcode, UMI, and sequence.
 The following `region_type` are used during indexing:
     - `barcode` for the barcode
     - `umi` for the umi
     - `cdna`, `gdna`, `protein`, or `tag` for the sequence
+  - `kb-single`: same as `kb` but forces a single feature segment
   - `seqkit`: `seqkit subseq` `-r, --region string` ([format](https://bioinf.shenwei.me/seqkit/usage/#subseq))
   - `simpleaf`: `simpleaf quant` `-c, --chemistry` ([format](https://simpleaf.readthedocs.io/en/latest/quant-command.html#a-note-on-the-chemistry-flag)) requires a barcode, UMI, and sequence.
 The following `region_type` are used during indexing:
     - `barcode` for the barcode